Mock Test for Delhi Police Head Constable

 Option c – PN Bhagwati

-Option c – The Office of the CJI also
+Option c – The Office of the Chief Justice of India (CJI)

 (a) Appellate jurisdiction

-The number of States under the jurisdiction of a High Court is decided on the basis of:
+The number of states served by a High Court is determined based on what?

-Option a – area and population to be served
+Option a – The area and population covered

 (a) Allahabad High Court